 Emissions from adipic acid, nitric acid, ammonia and other chemical industry production have been checked with the relevant process operators and with data reported to the national EPER/E-PRTR registry.
 Emissions and activity data for adipic acid, nitric acid and ammonia productions have also been checked against the relevant information reported by operator to the national competent authority for the ETS, the resulting consistency of both emissions and activity data for those sectors is the outcome of this control.
-Additional QA/QC was performed on the inventory of $CO_2$ and $CH_4$ emissions from the production of carbon black (Aether ltd, 2013) thus leading to the improvements of the emissions estimate in 2014 submission.
-Emissions from fluorochemical production have been checked with data reported to the national EPER/E-PRTR registry. $CF_4$ emissions have been then accounted for along the whole time series for category 2B9.
+Additional QA/QC was performed on the inventory of CO_2 and CH_4 emissions from the production of carbon black (Aether ltd, 2013) thus leading to the improvements of the emissions estimate in 2014 submission.
+CH_4 emissions from carbon black manufacturing have been revised in the current submission, from 1996 onwards, as an outcome of the technical expert review performed at EU level in the framework of the internal EU inventory review process.

+Emissions from fluorochemical production have been checked with data reported to the national EPER/E-PRTR registry.
+CF_4 emissions have been then accounted for along the whole time series for category 2B9.